Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Proposed Method

 In this section, we elaborate the framework of the proposed feature learning method for RGB-IR person Re-Identification.
 The framework learns more discriminative feature representations by projecting two modalities into a spatial-structure-preserving common space and attending to the differences between the paired feature maps.

 As shown in Figure~\ref{fig:arch}, it comprises two main components: a Dual-path Spatial-structure-preserving Common Space Network (DSCSN) and a Contrastive Correlation Network (CCN).
-Specifically, the Dual-path Spatial-structure-preserving Common Space Network utilizes a partially shared structure to learn the RGB-IR spatial-structure-preserving common features by simultaneously modeling the modality specific and modality shared information.
+Specifically, the DSCSN utilizes a partially shared structure to learn the RGB-IR spatial-structure-preserving common features by simultaneously modeling the modality specific and modality shared information.
 The Contrastive Correlation Network is to mimic the mechanism of learning by attending to the difference of two similar objects.